Table of contents

 Trying to get rid of bald-faced hornets on your own is never a good idea.
 They lose their temper in a snap when someone disturbs or tries to harm their nest.
 Therefore, it is crucial to follow a careful procedure to get rid of bald-faced hornets.

 Spraying a pressurized material directly into the nest opening and holding the nozzle against the hole is an effective control option.
-The pressure of the spray together with the nozzle should retard any attempts by the wasps to exit.
+The pressure of the spray, together with the nozzle, should retard any attempts by the wasps to exit.

 Spraying a ‘wasp and hornet’ spray into the nest opening during the nighttime is safest.
 The bald-faced hornet nest should be scouted during daylight to determine the best and safest approach.
 Treatment at night won’t disturb the wasps before introducing the insecticide.
-If you stand away from the nest while spraying, it will only treat the exterior of the nest and anger the colony, increasing the risk of attack and stings.
+If you stand away from the nest while spraying, it will only treat the nest’s exterior and anger the colony, increasing the risk of attack and stings.